Brick and Time: William Trent House Holds Steady in Trenton, NJ

 He planted a straight line of cherry trees from the front path to the river ferry.

-In 1720, Trent laid out a small grid of streets nearby.
-He called the new settlement “Trent Town.”
+In 1720, Trent laid out a few streets close by.
+He named the place “Trent Town.”
 The name stuck.

-By 1721, the family had moved in full-time, but William Trent passed away in 1724.
+By 1721, his family was living there full-time, but William Trent passed away in 1724.

-The lot once held mills, outbuildings, and a ferry dock.
+The land once included mills, some other buildings, and a ferry dock.
 Only the house remains.

 Today, the building sits at 15 Market Street, with brick fencing and a narrow strip of lawn.

 Inside, the staircase and some floors are original.
-The structure has kept its early layout and roofline for over 300 years.
+The house has kept its early layout and roofline for over three centuries.

 Rented, Reused, and Repainted

-Lewis Morris, Rodman Price, and Philemon Dickerson each used it during their political careers.
+Lewis Morris, Rodman Price, and Philemon Dickerson each spent time in the house during their careers.

-It sat near a road that would become Route 29.
-The ferry and mills were long gone.
+It sat near what would later be Route 29.
+The ferry and mills had already disappeared.

 The Museum Clause and a 1930s Reset